jioniiiii/Blog-API/README.md

         -fix auth
         -add ui
         -fix joi validation for password
-        -fix guest fucntion for people that just want to see posts
+        -fix guest fucntion for people that just want to see posts -see if deleting guest user works and if so hash the guest password on creation